Ptujec/LaunchBar/Zotero-Actions/README.md

 # LaunchBar Action for Zotero

 Introducing the new LaunchBar action for Zotero.
-This updated action offers all the features of the old one and more, all within a simplified and powerful action.
+This new action offers all the features of the previous actions and more, all within one simplified and powerful action.

 ## Search